Home Care after Pediatric Eye Muscle Surgery

 - Your child should avoid activities or injury to the operated eye.

-- Avoid getting soap or shampoo in the eyes for the first week.
+- Do not get soap or shampoo in the eyes for the first week.

 When to Call the Doctor

 The problems in the list below are very rare.
-Call your doctor if you notice any of these.
+Call your doctor if you notice either of these: